 Geneseo ranks in the top third of the 10 SUNYAC members in the number of intercollegiate athletic programs offered despite being in the bottom third in overall institution enrollment.
 Additionally, over 80 percent of Geneseo's students participate in intramural, club and college-sponsored recreational sports activities.

-The 2016-17 academic year saw Geneseo finish 13th in the Learfield Sports Director's Cup standings, which measure the overall excellence of the nearly 450 Division III athletic programs in the nation, as well as its third-consecutive State University of New York Athletic Conference (SUNYAC) Commissioner's Cup as the top program in the 10-member league.
+The 2017-18 academic year saw Geneseo finish 11th, first among public institutions in the Learfield Sports Director's Cup standings, which measure the overall excellence of the nearly 450 Division III athletic programs in the nation, as well as its fourth-consecutive State University of New York Athletic Conference (SUNYAC) Commissioner's Cup as the top program in the 10-member league.

-Eighteen teams qualified for postseason play with nine earning SUNYAC Championships.
-Eleven teams competed in NCAA Championships highlighted by the men's cross country team's national runner-up finish at the NCAA Championships, as well as the women's cross country squad's third place showing.
+A total of 19 teams qualified for postseason play with a conference-record 13 earning SUNYAC Championships.
+Of those 19, 13 teams competed in NCAA Championships highlighted by the men's ice hockey team reaching the national quarterfinals, as well as the women's cross country squad's sixth-place showing at NCAA Championships.